 b.
 To conduct the LAUC-SB elections.

 c.
-To maintain appropriate divisional records and official LAUC-SB archives online.
+To maintain appropriate divisional records and official LAUC-SB website.

 d.
 To handle correspondence and publicity for LAUC-SB as directed by the Chair, and to post distribute minutes of LAUC-SB meetings, Executive Board minutes, minutes of the LAUC Assemblies, and other communications on the LAUC-SB website, as appropriate.